Untangling the hairball using statistical inference

 Network visualization is a ubiquitous task in data analysis.
 We can’t seem to resist trying to just see the network structure with our own eyes.
 Our visual cognitive abilities can be a powerful tool, since we can effortlessly identify some kinds of patterns that would otherwise be difficult to detect.
 It would be wasteful not to harness it.

 Unfortunately, network data suffers from a fundamental problem of representation.
 Namely, networks are usually not low-dimensional objects to begin with, so we cannot directly inspect them in their “natural” space1—unlike clouds, rocks, trees, insects, etc. Instead, we need first to project them into a low-dimensional representation (usually in 2D) that is digestible to our visual apparatus.
 This is a rather violent act that invariably distorts the structure in the data in important and unavoidable ways.
 With network data, not only “is the map not the territory”, but these two live in radically different universes.
-A faithful and universal representation of arbitrary networks in 2D (or even 3D) is simply impossible, and therefore is not a sensible goal.2
+A universally faithful representation of arbitrary networks in 2D (or even 3D) is simply impossible, and therefore is not a sensible goal.2

 1 Notable exceptions are spatial networks common in transportation systems, such as roads, railways, subways, etc.